-A DNR (Do Not Resuscitate) order tells medical staff in a hospital or nursing facility that you do not want them to try to return your heart to a normal rhythm if it stops or is beating unevenly.
+A DNR (do not resuscitate) order tells medical staff in a hospital or nursing facility that you do not want them to try to return your heart to a normal rhythm if it stops or is beating unevenly.
 Even though a living will might say CPR is not wanted, it is helpful to have a DNR order as part of your medical file if you go to a hospital.
-And posting a DNR next to your bed might avoid confusion in an emergency situation.
+Posting a DNR next to your bed might avoid confusion in an emergency situation.
 Without a DNR order, medical staff will make every effort to restore the normal rhythm of your heart.
 A non-hospital DNR will alert emergency medical personnel to your wishes regarding CPR and other measures to restore your heartbeat if you are not in the hospital.
-A similar document that is less familiar is called a DNI (Do Not Intubate) order.
+A similar document that is less familiar is called a DNI (do not intubate) order.
 A DNI tells medical staff in a hospital or nursing facility that you do not want to be put on a breathing machine.

 Organ and tissue donation allows organs or body parts from a generally healthy person who has died to be transplanted into people who need them.
 Commonly, the heart, lungs, pancreas, kidneys, corneas, liver, and skin are donated.
 There is no age limit for organ and tissue donation.
 You can carry a donation card in your wallet.
 Some states allow you to add this decision to your driver’s license.
 Some people also include organ donation in their advance care planning documents.
 At the time of death, family may be asked about organ donation.
-If those close to you, especially your proxy, know how you feel about organ donation, they will be ready to respond.
-See For More Information for resources about organ and tissue donation.
+If those close to you, especially your proxy, know how you feel about organ donation , they will be ready to respond.

 What About Pacemakers and ICDs?